Reserve Your SpotUrgent Care

 Our gastroenterologists start by taking a detailed patient history and a review of symptoms.
 Tests we may use to diagnose intestinal conditions include:

 Treatment varies depending on the specific intestinal condition.
 Some, like intestinal blockages, require immediate surgical attention.
-Inflammatory bowel disease and diverticulitis can sometimes be treated with prescription medication, but they may also require surgical intervention.
+Inflammatory bowel disease and diverticulitis can usually be treated with prescription medication, but they may also require surgical intervention.
 Colon cancer requires an individualized approach to treatment.